metallurgical/ci-deploy/README.md

     - scp index.php user@<hostname>.138:/var/www/<project-root> # secure copy file from container(gitlab-runner container) to application's server(assume we have separate server for gitlab-runner and application server)
 ```

+We can add the job as many as we want.
+You can run phpunit to test, install composer dependencies, npm dependencies, or anything else.
+Head over to gitlab's documentation for advanced usage of keywords inside `.gitlab-ci.yml`.

+Finally push the code into gitlab and the job will automatically executed by the gitlab-runner.
+View the CI/CD section on repository to check status of current task that was executed.